Law-Kim/CoEMajorExploration/README.md

 ## Coe Major Exploration Game
-### Cleo Golds, Derek Inman, and Lawrence Kim's Oregon State University Senior Capstone Project Sept 2023-June 2024
+### Derek Inman and Lawrence Kim's Oregon State University Senior Capstone Project Sept 2023-June 2024
 ---
 ### Purpose
 We are building a website to help incoming College of Engineering students choose a major.